danielsaatchi/Open-Rebuttal-to-Nature-Article-Why-Sky-High-Pay-for-AI-Researchers-is-Bad-for-the-Future-of-Science/README.md

-# Formal Rebuttal to Nature Article: “Why Sky-High Pay for AI Researchers is Bad for the Future of Science"
+# Open Rebuttal to Nature Article: “Why Sky-High Pay for AI Researchers is Bad for the Future of Science"

 ### Corresponding Author*:
 DANIEL SAATCHI